5 Benefits of Pursuing Nursing as a Second Degree

 1. Accelerated Curriculum

-Many second-degree nursing programs, Marian’s ABSN program included, allow students to graduate on an accelerated timeline.
+Many second-degree BSN programs, including Marian’s second-degree admissions path, allow students to graduate on an accelerated timeline.
 Our students, for example, can graduate in as few as 16 months.
-This accelerated curriculum is designed to be completed over the course of four 16-week semesters and includes:
+This accelerated curriculum is designed to be completed over four 16-week semesters and includes:

-• Clinical rotations for hundreds of hours of experience in diverse areas of patient care.
-Indianapolis students complete clinicals at St. Vincent, Nashville students complete theirs at Saint Thomas Health, and Oklahoma City students will work with a number of top healthcare facilities in the metro area.
+- Clinical rotations for hundreds of hours of experience in diverse patient care areas.
+Indianapolis students complete clinicals at Ascension St. Vincent, and Nashville students complete theirs at Ascension Saint Thomas.

 2. As a Career-Changer, You Bring a Unique Perspective and Increased Maturity